OpenINF/docker-fisher/doc/glossary.md

 filesystem, such as mounting it in read-only mode, user permissions assigned to the mount point, and how data is stored on the device.
 These options are shown in the output of the [`mount`][] command.
-Usually, one may omit the `-o` option to use the system defaults for the new mount point.
+Usually, one may omit the `-o` option to use the system defaults for the new mountpoint.

 The downside to the [`mount`][] command is that it only **temporarily** mounts the device in the virtual directory.
 On rebooting the system, one must still